All Episodes

 It was an attack, Senator.

-It wasn't a tragedy, in the sense you mean it.
+It wasn't a tragedy in the sense you mean it.

-And if you look back historically, where uh other presidents faced a challenge as President Kennedy of the Cuban Missile Crisis, Frank of Roosevelt in World War II, Abraham Lincoln, they brought the country together to the challenges, and this has been an administration that's practiced the politics of fear and separation and division, and that has been destructive in American politics.
+And if you look back historically, where other presidents faced a challenge as President Kennedy at the Cuban Missile Crisis, Franklin Roosevelt in World War II, Abraham Lincoln, they brought the country together to the challenges.

-Uh these guys uh yeah, what we have here is projection.
+These guys, yeah, what we have here is projection.

-I I think people, and I alluded to this yesterday.
+I think people, and I alluded to this yesterday, everybody's misunderstanding what's happening with Rove.

 Rove is just going back to doing what he was doing.